BREAKING: Shree Cement invests in East Bengal | Goal.com

 BREAKING: Shree Cement invests in East Bengal

-Shree Cement Limited have invested in East Bengal after buying majority stakes in the club, Goal understands.
+Shree Cement Limited have invested in East Bengal after buying majority stakes in the club.

 The new investors are set to push the Kolkata giants' bid to play in the Indian Super League (ISL), from the 2020-21 season.
 West Bengal CM Mamata Banerjee has already stated that the club will play in the ISL.